salvipeter/core-forth/README.md

 ## Extra words

-The following words are not part of the *core* and *core extension* datasets:
+The following words are defined, but not part of the *core* and *core extension* datasets:

 - `COMPARE ( c-addr1 u1 c-addr2 u2 -- n )` compares two strings (part of the *string* wordset)
 - `DABS ( d -- ud )` computes the absolute value of a double cell (part of the *double* wordset)